socketsupply/socket/api/CONFIG.md

 codesign_identity |  |  TODO Signing guide: https://socketsupply.co/guides/#code-signing-certificates
 codesign_paths |  |  Additional paths to codesign
 minimum_supported_version | "13.0.0" |  Minimum supported MacOS version
-trafficLightPosition |  |  If titleBarStyle is "hiddenInset", this will determine the x and y offsets of the traffic lights. icon |  |  The icon to use for identifying your app on MacOS. icon_sizes |  |  The various sizes and scales of the icons to create, required minimum are listed by default.
+window_control_offsets |  |  If titlebar_style is "hiddenInset", this will determine the x and y offsets of the window controls (traffic lights). icon |  |  The icon to use for identifying your app on MacOS. icon_sizes |  |  The various sizes and scales of the icons to create, required minimum are listed by default.